 Online event communities work when they create genuinely expert content from and for speakers and peers, that connects, engages and grows the event community 365/24/7.
 Outside of the event itself, speakers and sponsors can deliver value through video panels, thought leadership, webinars, conversations and Q&A.

-Mark Allen Groups 11th Global Drug Delivery & Formulation Summit, the IFT’s Shift20 and simplycommunicate’s simplyIC Live event are all great examples of event organizers that have curated a 365-day community where they maintain relationships with delegates, punctuated by live virtual events once or twice a year.
+Mark Allen Groups 11th Global Drug Delivery & Formulation Summit and simplycommunicate’s simplyIC Live event are all great examples of event organizers that have curated a 365-day community where they maintain relationships with delegates, punctuated by live virtual events once or twice a year.